Looking to find Retained Primitive Therapy & Treatment?

 • Motion sickness

-• Eye movement and visual processing problems
+• Eye movement and visual processing issues

-• Poor coordination
+• Poor coordination and balance

 • Light sensitivity